Faculty of Economics

 - You will select your final courses when in Bangkok and present them to the university.
 This means you don’t have to make your final decision when applying.
 Please note that courses from different faculties may be organized at the same time.

 - As in all universities around the world, changes in course offering and course dates are possible without prior notice.

-- The third last digit of the longer course codes in the course catalogues refers to the level of the course, i.e. 1st, 2nd, 3rd or 4th year.
-For example, the course 01205305 ‘Digital Circuits and Microcontrollers’ is a third year course.
+- The third last digit of the longer course codes in the course catalogs refers to the level of the course, i.e. 1st, 2nd, 3rd or 4th year.
+For example, the course 01205305 ‘Digital Circuits and Microcontrollers’ is a third-year course.